 A: The Pub at Lake Cuyamaca at the start has great food and drink and a very small store.
 Their sister restaurant just got voted best beer bar in America.
 There are 2 or 3 restaurants in Mount Laguna close to Red Tail Roost including some great BBQ as well as a slightly larger market.
-For gas, you must go to Pine Valley, Descanso, or Julian, none of which are convenient to the course.
+For gas, you must go to Pine Valley, Descanso, or Julian, none of which are convenient to the course, al though Pine Valley is on the way between Sweetwater and Red Tail.
 It is highly recommended you fill your tank before you arrive.
 Those three towns will also have decent size markets and more food choices.
 The nearest town of any real size is Alpine which is about 30 minutes from the start.